Investigations on Dynamical Stability in 3D Quadrupole Ion Traps: Analytical Model

-We investigate classical stability in the case of a dynamical system \cite{Lynch18} consisting of two ions of mass $m_1$ and $m_2$ levitated in a 3D Paul QIT, characterized by the force constants $k_1$ and $k_2$, respectively.
-The reduced equations of motion can be expressed as:
+We use the dynamical systems theory to investigate classical stability for two coupled oscillators (ions) of mass $m_1$ and $m_2$, respectively, levitated in a 3D radiofrequency RF QIT.
+The constants of force are denoted as $k_1$ and $k_2$, respectively.
+Ion dynamics restricted to the $xy$-plane is described by a set of coupled equations:

-where $a$ stands for the constant of force that characterizes the Coulomb repelling between the ions.
-The trap control parameters are:
+where $b$ stands for the parameter that characterizes Coulomb repulsion between the ions.
+The control parameters for the trap are:

+with $\Omega$ the frequency of the micromotion, $V_0$ denotes the RF trapping voltage, $z_0$ is the trap axial dimension, $Q_i$ represents the electric charge and $m_i$ stands for the mass of the ion labeled as $i$.
+We use the time-independent (also known as pseudopotential) approximation of the RF trap electric potential, because it can be employed to achieve a good description of stochastic dynamics \cite{Mai19}.
+As heating of ion motion occurs in our case due to the Coulomb interaction between ions (as an outcome of energy transfer from the trapping field to the ions), the time-independent approximation can be safely used, which brings a significant simplification to the problem.
+Therefore, higher order terms in the Mathieu equation \cite{Major05, Lan12b} that portrays ion motion can be discarded.

+The simplest non-trivial model to describe the dynamic behavior is the Hamilton function of the relative motion of two levitated ions that interact via the Coulomb force in a 3D QIT that exhibits axial symmetry, under the time-independent approximation (autonomous Hamiltonian) \cite{Blu89, Moore93, Far94a}.
+The paper uses this well established model, which we extend.

-which implies a time averaging on the micromotion at frequency $\Omega$, where the higher order terms in the Mathieu equation \cite{Major05, Lan12b} that describes ion motion are discarded. $V_0$ stands for RF voltage supplied to the trap electrodes, and $Q_i$ represents the ion electric charge.
-The Coulomb force constant is $ a \equiv{2Q^2}/{r^3} < 0 $, as it results from the series expansion of ${Q^2}/{r^2}$ around an average deviation of the trapped particle with respect to the trap centre $r_0 \equiv \left( x_0 - y_0 \right) < 0 $, determined by the initial conditions.
+We consider the electric potential to be a general solution of the Laplace equation, built using spherical harmonics functions with time dependent coefficients (see Appendix \ref{annex1}).
+This family of potentials accounts for most of the ion traps that are used in experiments \cite{Lan12a}.
+The Coulomb constant of force is $ b \equiv{2Q^2}/{r^3} < 0 $, resulting from a series expansion of ${Q^2}/{r^2}$ about a mean deviation of the ion with respect to the trap centre $r_0 \equiv \left( x_0 - y_0 \right) < 0 $, established by the initial conditions.

-The expressions of the kinetic and potential energy for the system of ions are:
+The expressions of the kinetic and potential energy are: